moorepants/dissertation/extensions.rst

    figHipTrace

    The hip trace from run # 3104.

+.. todo:: Add the Autodesk Inventor drawing of this model, or even an animation.

 Gilbert and I worked on exploring this motion and theorizing a harness of some sort that would both contrain the rider's motion to these key motions and